LibX-Library-of-Alexandria/LibX/README.md

 * User can log into their account
 * User can create curated lists of items
-* User can search through a catalogue of movies, books, TV Shows, and Songs
+* User can search through a catalogue of movies, books, TV Shows, and Restaurants
+* User can search for movie, book, TV show, or restaurant within specific database
 * User can see item details
 * User can add to / remove items from lists
 * User can share lists with people